Shalamar: Reunions

-In 1996, Watley performed with Hewett and Daniel on Babyface's million-selling single "This Is for the Lover in You," a cover of a hit single from Shalamar's platinum album Three for Love (1980).
+In 1996, Watley performed with Hewett and Daniel on Babyface's million-selling single "This Is for the Lover in You," a cover of a hit single from Shalamar's 1980 album Three for Love.
 A music video was shot in which the three former members of Shalamar were digitally reunited on screen.
-Hewett, Watley, and Daniel subsequently joined Babyface and LL Cool J to perform the song on the UK's Top of the Pops in 1996.
-They are credited on this single release under their individual names; however, it marked the classic trio's first and only live performance together since 1983.
+They are credited on this single release under their individual names.
+Hewett, Watley, and Daniel subsequently joined Babyface and LL Cool J to perform the song on the UK's Top of the Pops in 1996; billed as Shalamar, it marked the classic trio's first and only live performance together since 1983.

 In 1999, Howard Hewett and Jeffrey Daniel reformed Shalamar and played in Japan.
 This was followed by UK tours in 2000, 2001, and 2003.
-From 2001, Shalamar continued touring with the line up of Howard Hewett, Jeffrey Daniel, and Carolyn Griffey (a long-time friend and fan of the original band's, and daughter of Dick Griffey).
+From 2001, Shalamar continued touring with the line up of Howard Hewett, Jeffrey Daniel, and Carolyn Griffey (a long-time friend and fan of the original band's, and daughter of Shalamar's creator and Dick Griffey).
 Carolyn's mother is Carrie Lucas, for whom Watley sang backing vocals.
 In 2005, this lineup appeared on the UK television series Hit Me, Baby, One More Time.
 Shalamar reached the grand finale of Hit Me, Baby, One More Time in May 2005, ultimately losing out to Shakin' Stevens.
 This was followed by annual concert tours in the UK, Cannes, USA, Nigeria, and Japan.

 Shalamar was featured in an episode of TV One's series Unsung, in which Watley, Daniel, and Hewett shared their stories about the group's creation, the lack of payments and royalties from SOLAR, success, egos, and the breakup of the classic lineup.
 Dick Griffey, Micki Free, Delisa Davis, and Sidney Justin were also interviewed for the episode.

 In October 2009, the reconstituted Shalamar of Hewett, Daniel, and Griffey performed as a part of "The Ultimate Boogie Nights Disco Concert Series", at O2 Arena Entertainment in London.
 This prompted their return to the UK in April 2010 for a tour.
 Shalamar returned to IndigO2 in October 2011, December 2012, December 2013 and December 2014.

-Shalamar performed a series of eight UK tour dates in April 2015 and another tour of four UK dates in July 2015.
+Since 2015 Shalamar featuring Howard, Jeffrey and Carolyn have been performing regularly in the UK with up to thirty shows annually including venues such as: The London Palladium, Birmingham Symphony Hall, Liverpool Philharmonic, The M&S Bank Arena, The Glasgow Royal Concert Hall, Usher Hall (Edinburgh), The Royal Concert Hall Nottingham and many other leading venues.
+The group have also performed in France, South Africa, Spain, Holland and Mozambique.
+Festivals where the group performed have included: Boogietown, Soultasia, Love Supreme, The Cambridge Club Festival, Lets Rock and Rewind.